-If compressor is type with pad mounted governor, install a properly functioning governor using a new governor gasket.
+If compressor is type with pad mounted governor, install a new or factory rebuilt governor using a new governor gasket.

 INSPECTION OF REBUILT UNIT

 Check to be sure that covers, plugs or masking tape are used to protect all ports if compressor is not to be installed immediately.